cam-miller-21/DS-Resume/docs/index.md

 title: Brigham Young's Resume
 ---
 # Cam Miller
 Senior at BYU-Idaho majoring in Data Science with a minor in Statistics.
-I like dogs.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>